Wigton: Industry

 Wigton is the headquarters of the British National Party.

 Media

 Local news and television programmes are provided by BBC North East and Cumbria and ITV Border.
 Television signals are received from the nearby Caldbeck TV transmitter located south east of the town.
 Local radio stations are BBC Radio Cumbria and Greatest Hits Radio Cumbria & South West Scotland.
 The town is served by the local newspaper, Times & Star (formerly The Cumberland News).

+Transport

+As of March 2026, all bus routes in the town are run by Stagecoach Cumbria and North Lancashire.
+Services run towards Carlisle, Whitehaven and Keswick.
+The Cumbrian Coast railway line serves the town.
+As of March 2026, services run to Carlisle, Whitehaven, Barrow-in-Furness or Manchester Airport.

+Sport

+The opening stage of the Tour of Britain Women's cycle race passed through Wigton in 2026.